vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/google-tag-manager/vtex-io-documentation-setting-up-google-tag-manager.md

 createdAt: "2020-06-03T16:02:44.272Z"
 updatedAt: "2023-05-13T11:50:44.813Z"
 category: "Storefront Development"
-excerpt: "Step-by-step to update the Google Tag Manager app to version 3.x."
+excerpt: "In this guide, you will learn how to track and analyze data from your store using Google Analytics 4"

 ---